E-Vertin/GNU-Linux-Guides/README.md

 ## Join us

-We're not Linux experts, so please forgive us for reviewing guides that are outdated or not considered to be the best way to solve a problem.
+We're not Linux experts, so please forgive us for content that is outdated or not considered to be the best way to solve a problem.
 If you're interested in contributing, feel free to submit a **Pull request** or write an **Issue** report!

 ## In the future...